 Allardia, formerly called Waldheimia, is a genus of pretty composites (Asteraceae), comprising 8 species, all found in Central Asia.
 Three species are presented here.

-Allardia stoliczkae grows on rocky slopes and in dry riverbeds, between 3,000 and 4,500 metres altitude, from Kazakhstan, Uzbekistan, Sinkiang, and western Tibet southwards to Pakistan and Ladakh.
+Allardia stoliczkae grows on rocky slopes and in dry riverbeds, between 3,000 and 4,500 m altitude, from Kazakhstan, Uzbekistan, Sinkiang, and western Tibet southwards to Pakistan and Ladakh.
 The specific name was given in honour of Ferdinand Stoliczka (1838-1874), a Czech palaeontologist, geologist, and zoologist, who mainly worked in India.
 He died of altitude sickness during an expedition to the Karakoram Mountains.

 Allardia stoliczkae, Konze La Pass (4950 m), Ladakh.
 (Photo copyright © by Kaj Halberg)